Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 “The sovereignty of God thus expresses the very nature of God as all powerful and omnipotent, able to accomplish his good pleasure, carry out his decreed will, and keep his promises.”[2]

 Klooster continues with the divine names that reflect God’s sovereignty.
-“God most high,” “God almighty,” “Sovereign Lord” and “Lord God Almighty.”
+“God most high,” “God almighty,” “Sovereign Lord,” and “Lord God Almighty.”
 He then writes,

 “God’s sovereignty is expressed in the comprehensive plan or decree for world history; he “works out everything in conformity with the purpose of his will” (Eph.
 1:11).”[3]

-But in contrast to the typical Calvinist understanding we need not interpret Eph.
+In contrast to this typical Calvinist understanding, we do not need to interpret Eph.
 1:11 deterministically.
-God has a purpose which is rooted in and springs from his will that he is working out.
+God has a purpose that is rooted in and springs from his will that he is working out.
 It will not be thwarted even by those who resist his will and actions.
-It is a function of his many attributes (i.e., wisdom, omnipotence, foreknowledge, etc.) that he is able to work out everything in conformity with the purpose of his will.
-This verse does not say that God purposed, willed and predetermined everything to occur as it does.
+It is a function of his many attributes (i.e., wisdom, omnipotence, foreknowledge, etc.) that he can work out everything in conformity with the purpose of his will.
+This verse does not say that God purposed, willed, and predetermined everything to occur as it does.
 It does not say that God predetermined and causes to occur by his will alone all that happens, which would include all evil acts.
-Rather, it means that what God wills or purposes to accomplish he will accomplish because he is able to work in and through all the contingencies, events and actions of men who, because of their free will, do not act in accord with God’s purposes and who would otherwise seek to thwart those purposes.
+Rather, it means that what God wills or purposes to accomplish, he will accomplish because he can work in and through all the contingencies, events, and actions of men who, because of their free will, do not act in accord with God’s purposes and who would otherwise seek to thwart those purposes.
 Everything will conform to the purpose of his will.
-The text does not say that God purposed that everything would be the result of the working of his will.
+The ESV, CSB, and Phillips translations reflect this interpretation of Eph.
+1:11-14.
+The ESV reads,

-Klooster goes on to mention God’s sovereignty in relation to creation, providence, Scripture and salvation or redemption.
+Klooster goes on to mention God’s sovereignty in relation to creation, providence, Scripture, and salvation or redemption.
 “God also sovereignly upholds and governs the created world in his providence.
 He rules the destiny of men and nations (Acts 14:15-17; 17:24-28).”[4]
-Certainly God acts deterministically among men and nations, he determined to create and that certain subsequent events would occur (e.g., that an inspired Scripture would be written, that salvation would be in Christ, that salvation would be appropriated by faith, etc.), but none of these selective workings of God require us to embrace a universal divine causal determinism as the only context in which the sovereignty of God is to be understood and in which it functions.
+Certainly God acts deterministically among men and nations, he determined to create and also determined that certain subsequent events would occur (e.g., that an inspired Scripture would be written, that salvation would be in Christ, that salvation would be appropriated by faith, etc.), but none of these selective workings of God require us to embrace a universal divine causal determinism as the only context in which the sovereignty of God is to be understood and in which it functions.
 This is especially the case when it comes to soteriology.

 Klooster then offers theological reflection on the biblical data.
 He writes,